How to Train for Cross Country Running

 It's best to train with a team and practice every other day or at least 4x per week.

-Running too much in your week is tiring for your body and can negatively effect your races
+Running too much in your week is tiring for your body and can negatively effect your races!
+Over training could bog you down with an injury.

 Injuries are common when cross country running because of obstacles in wooded areas, dips in grassy areas and the stress of running on clay, sand or gravel.